arungudelli/angularjswiki/content/en/angular/understanding-angulars-ngif-else-then-with-examples/index.md

 +++

+Angular's **ngIf** directive displays or removes an element from DOM based on given condition.

 To write **ngIf else in angular** we need to define "else" template for `*ngIf` directive.

-`*ngIf` displays or removes an element from DOM based on the given condition.

-To write **ngIf else in angular** we need to pass else template to `*ngIf`.`*ngIf` directive displays or removes an element from DOM based on the condition passed.

-we can use `async` pipe with `*ngIf` to handle the data coming from an observable in a better way.
+we can use `async` pipe with `*ngIf` to read the data coming from an observable.

 In all versions of Angular, the syntax of `*ngif` directive is same.

 {{%toc%}}

-## Using *ngIf in Angular with example
+## Understand *ngIf in Angular with example

 `*ngIf` evaluates the given condition & then renders the "then template" or "else template".

 Look at the below example

 ```
 <div *ngIf="display">Hi I am Visible</div>